Steve Womack: Early life, education and career before politics

 Womack was born in Russellville, Arkansas.
-His parents were Elisabeth (née Canerday) and James Womack.
+His parents were Elisabeth (née Canerday) and James Kermit Womack.
 Womack graduated from Russellville High School in 1975.

 He graduated with a Bachelor of Arts in communications from Arkansas Tech University in 1979.
 That same year, his father founded KURM (AM).
 Womack served as station manager.
 Also in 1979, he enlisted in the Arkansas Army National Guard.

 He left the radio station in 1990 and became executive officer for the Arkansas Reserve Officers' Training Corps at the University of Arkansas in Fayetteville.
 He left that role in 1996.
 He then became a financial consultant for Merrill Lynch, while still serving in the national guard.
 He retired from the national guard in 2009 as a colonel.

 Entry into politics

 In 1998, Womack was elected mayor of Rogers, Arkansas, holding the post for 12 years.
 During his mayoralty, Womack sought to crack down on illegal immigration by assigning two Immigration and Naturalization Service agents to the Rogers Police Department.
 As a result, the Mexican American Legal Defense and Educational Fund filed a class-action suit against the city's police force, accusing it of racial profiling.